 Verdict: A decent choice for those who are already on Milwaukee’s M18 platform, but there are better choices for someone looking for a top-performing multi-tool.

 This tool is still sold alongside the newer 20V Max model, but it has some definite flaws.
 It’s very heavy towards the rear of the tool, so it wants to lean back on you during use.
-While tool-less accessory system is nice, you’ll end up using a tool if you want to go for any non-Porter-Cable (OIS) accessories.
+While the tool-less accessory system is nice, you’ll end up using a tool if you want to go for any non-Porter-Cable (OIS) accessories.
 I also found it really odd that the tool didn’t clamp flush to most accessories—including Porter-Cable’s own.
-The LED Light is perfectly placed on the work area and it’s great that the tool stands upright (albeit with a dramatic backwards lean).
+The LED Light is perfectly placed on the work area and it’s great that the tool stands upright (albeit with a dramatic backward lean).